YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-06/Introduction.md

 The effective use of digital tools in a census necessitates a workforce of IT-literate enumerators.
 Enumerators must possess a range of digital skills, including:

 *   Proficiency in using tablets or other data collection devices.
-*   Navigating data collection applications (Computer-Assisted Personal Interviewing (CAPI)).
+*   Navigating data collection applications - Computer-Assisted Personal Interviewing (CAPI).
 *   Understanding data security protocols.
 *   Basic troubleshooting.